Razzano/Vivaldi_Custom/README.md

 13. Refer to How-To.txt file for full instructions.
 14. Options Menu item discriptions are displayed in tooltip for each.

+NOTE:
-NOTE: If Vivaldi App install path is NOT your C:\Users folder or C:\Program Files folder, the Install.bat and Uninstall.bat files needs to be amended.<br>
+1. If Vivaldi App install path is NOT your C:\Users folder or C:\Program Files folder, the Install.bat and Uninstall.bat files needs to be amended.
+2. Requires re-install after each Vivaldi Browser App update by left-clicking on Install.bat file.

 Complete Mod View For Dark Theme